prirai/sway-config/README.md

 git clone git@github.com:prirai/sway-config.git
 ```

 This clones the repo, now you can manually copy and paste the folders you want to your config directory (usually `~/.config`).
+Copy the `fonts` directory to `~/.local/share/fonts` and do `fc-cache -fv`.

 ## Issues (Not attached to this project)